-This page details the steps every official must take in order to complete your US Lacrosse certification.
+This page details the steps every official must take in order to complete your USA Lacrosse certification.
 Officials who are between 14 and 18 years old and still in high school MUST complete USL certification in order to work.
-Adults (over 18 and high school graduates) are encouraged to complete their US Lacrosse certification as that will be the only insurance other than their personal insurance when they work non-GHSA games.
-In addition, many summer and fall tournaments now require officials have USL certification.
+Adults (over 18 and high school graduates) are encouraged to complete their USA Lacrosse certification as that will be the only insurance other than their personal insurance when they work non-GHSA games.
+In addition, many summer and fall tournaments now require officials have USA Lacrosse certification.

 It is VERY IMPORTANT that you read ALL of this information carefully.

-Adults who plan to do GHSA games who are not USL members are encouraged, but not required to join.
-Adults who only want to work youth games MUST be USL members.
+Adults who plan to do GHSA games who are not USAL members are encouraged, but not required to join.
+Adults who only want to work youth games MUST be USAL members.

-Adult officials (18+ and graduated from high school) who are not USL members must take the Fall GLOA Rules Exam and pass with an 85 or higher.
-All Adult officials who work GHSA games are required to take the GHSA test in January prior to the Spring season.
+Adult officials (18+ and graduated from high school) who are not USAL members must take the Fall GLOA Rules Exam and pass with an 85 or higher.
+All Adult officials who work GHSA games are required to take the GHSA clinic and test in January prior to the Spring season.

-To become a certified US lacrosse Official you must complete ALL five (5) of these requirements.
+To become a certified USA lacrosse Official you must complete ALL five (5) of these requirements.

 Please click the links to learn more about each step.

-- Register with US Lacrosse.
+- Register with USA Lacrosse.
 Many of the problems that arise are a result of expired or linked memberships.
 If there is a problem you will need to call the US Lacrosse members services at (410) 235-6882, ext. #102 or email [email protected].

 Do not use your parent’s email address!

-- Complete the “Boys’ Lacrosse Rules Online Course” via the US Lacrosse Learning Platform on the USL website before the class.
+- Complete the “Boys’ Lacrosse Rules Online Course” and the “Men’s Game Officials Annual Professional Development Module” the USA Lacrosse Learning Platform on the USAL website before the class.
 This course is a brief introduction to the rules and officiating.
 THIS IS NOT THE RULES TEST.
 You only need to take this online course once.

-- Pass BOTH the NFHS and Youth Tests (85% or higher) BEFORE Field Training.
-These must be taken online!
+- Pass BOTH the Boys High School and Youth Tests (90% or higher).
+These must be taken online through USA Lacrosse!
 Please wait to take these AFTER you have your rule book and have taken the class.

-This is the place where you can access the “Boys Lacrosse Rules Online Course” and once you have completed the class, where both tests you will need to complete can be found.
+This is the place where you can access the “Boys Lacrosse Rules Online Course” as well as the High School and Youth Tests.

 Please complete on a laptop or desktop computer.
 You may experience technical issues on tablet or mobile browsers.

-This course is FREE for all current USL members.
-If you are being asked to pay, check with member services regarding your account (see above).
+This is FREE for all current USAL members.
+If you are being asked to pay, check with member services regarding your account (see above)

 DO NOT WAIT UNTIL THE LAST MINUTE!

-You must have your own email address.
-Parents can not share and email with their child.
+Officials must have their own email address.
+Parents can not share an email address with their child.

 If you have a question, YOUR CHILD should be the one to contact me.

-- attending a free ONLINE recertification clinic with GLOA.
+- attending the free GLOA ONLINE recertification clinic.

 Adult officials must also attend training sessions in January.